AndrewRot/MutationObserverInit-Proposal/README.md

 });
 ```

-This would allow a user to instantly monitor changes to the DOM involving specific elements to the page while increasing efficiency of the observer.
+This would allow a user to more easily instantly monitor changes to the DOM involving specific elements to the page.